Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 About the window list and the key window

-macOS has a window list which manages the displayed window in the screen.
+macOS has a window list that manages the displayed window on the screen.

-So, we use NSWindow.makeKeyAndOrderFront() method.
-The makeKeyAndOrderFront() method do following.
+Therefore, we employ the NSWindow.makeKeyAndOrderFront() method.
+The makeKeyAndOrderFront() method does the following.

 • Move the window to the front of the screen.